-Manually Sync Intune Policies on Windows: 6 Ways
+Manually Sync Intune Policies on Windows

-According to Microsoft: “When you target a device or user with an action, then Intune immediately notifies the device to check in to receive these updates.
-For example, when a lock, passcode reset, app, or policy assignment action runs.”
+According to Microsoft, when you target a device or user with an action, Intune immediately sends a push notification to the device to trigger a check-in (for example, when you assign a new configuration profile, app, or remote action).

 Requirements to Initiate Intune Device Sync